RPDPR/Unlocked-Combat-System/README.md

 ---

-## System Initialization
+## FX Prototype Initialization

 UCS v2.0 introduces a native engine startup callback.
 Inside your script files, utilize `UCS_Init()` to define your blueprints.
-This is the only synchronized and safe zone to call prototype registrations:
+This is the best place to call prototype registrations:

 ```c
 func void UCS_Init()